magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-41917-->

 *  The new `product_alert` consumer improves the sending of customer alerts by creating queue messages, running the consumer, and improving execution time.
-Previously, Magento threw an out-of-memory exception when sending more than 100,000 product alerts.
+Previously, {{ site.data.var.ee }} threw an out-of-memory exception when sending more than 100,000 product alerts.
 Magento also took more than 20 hours to send all alerts.

-### Product video

-### Quote

-### Reports

 ### Return Merchandise Authorizations (RMA)

 <!--- MC-42987-->

 *  The Admin Create Return Product grid now displays tax including prices only for products that are configured to display tax with prices.
-Previously, Magento did not check the configuration display settings on the `tax/calculation/price_includes_tax’`flag.
+Previously, {{ site.data.var.ee }} did not check the configuration display settings on the `tax/calculation/price_includes_tax’`flag.

-### Reviews

-### Rewards

 ### Sales